wikaweo/hiq-technical-test/Fullstack or frontend/README.md

 ### Questions ###
 Please answer these questions in a markdown file called `Answers.md`.

-1. How long time did you end up spending on this coding test?
+1. How much time did you end up spending on this coding test?
 2. Explain why you chose the code structure(s) you used in your solution.
 3. What would you add to your solution if you had more time?
 This question is especially important if you did not spend much time on the coding test - use this as an opportunity to explain what your solution is missing.
 4. What did you think of this recruitment test?